nhyy244/url-shortner/README.md

 #### Try it out
-Start the server + db with `docker compose -f docker/docker-compose.yml up -d` then run the fastAPI server with `python main.py`.
+Start the server + db with `docker compose -f docker/docker-compose.yml up -d`.
 The server exposes two endpoints: `\generate` that takes a query parameter which is the original URL and generates and returns a corresponding ID (example: `curl http://localhost:8000/generate?original_url='https://google.com'`). `\{URL_ID}` which redirects you to the corresponding original_url (example: `curl http://localhost:8000/34I4u8N1`).
 The URL_ID is base62 and has length 8.